Yashraj0405/Vrinda-Store-Data-Analysis/README.md

 - Channel Efficiency: Contribution analysis of online vs offline sales channels.
 - Order Status Insights: Assessment of delays in order processing for operational improvement.

-Approach and Methodology
+Approach and Methodology:

 Data Cleaning
--Handled missing values and resolved inconsistencies in the raw data.
+- Handled missing values and resolved inconsistencies in the raw data.
--Standardized the dataset for analysis.
+- Standardized the dataset for analysis.

 Exploratory Data Analysis (EDA)
 - Performed trend analysis and segmentation to uncover key patterns.